cerebrate-project/cerebrate-website/roadmap.md

 ## Funding and influencing the roadmap

-If your organisation is looking after new functionalities inside Cerebrate.
-Services similar to the [MISP Professional Services](https://www.misp-project.org/professional-services/) can be requested.
-You can contact us via [info@circl.lu](mailto:info@circl.lu).
+If your organisation is looking for new functionalities in Cerebrate or other support services similar to the [MISP Professional Services offerings](https://www.misp-project.org/professional-services/), they can be requested by contacting us via [info@circl.lu](mailto:info@circl.lu).